vmmc2/The-Complete-2022-Web-Development-Bootcamp/Section 05 - Intermediate CSS/README.md

 * The CSS Position property is commonly used to display the HTML elements of our webpage in a certain position.
 This property has four different values: __Static, Relative, Absolute, Fixed.__
   * __Static:__ Is the most common type of position.
 This just means "go along with the HTML rules and keep it to the default".
   * __Relative:__ Is another value of the Position property.
 It is used to adjust the position of a HTML element based on its original position (using the value __Static__ for the Position property).
 In this case, we have four different coordinates: Top, Bottom, Left, Right.
 When we use this, it is as if the element that has been moved left its own ghost at its original position. __(Works like "margin").
 The relative positioning is relative to where the element would have been displayed if it was following the original HTML flow.__ It does not affect the positioning of other elements in the screen.
-  * __Absolute:__ When we use this value for the Position property, we are basically positioning this HTML element in respect to its parent.
+  * __Absolute:__ When we use this value for the Position property, we are basically positioning this HTML element in respect to its parent. __It is important to note that this type of positioning actually modifies the positioning of other elements in the screen__.
 Take a look of a code snippet that uses this type of positioning:
   ```css
   div {
     position: relative;